 Designed by E.H.
 Farmer, the Goldstein Dining Hall won the Sulman Award for architecture in 1965 and provides 3 meals a day, Monday to Friday and brunch and dinner on the weekends.
 There’s a salad bar and selection of refreshments available at every meal.

 Likened to Hogwarts, in part due to its long rows of wooden tables and cavernous interior, the Hall forms as a meeting point for many residents during their busy days and also plays host to a number of specially catered formal functions throughout the year.

-- Some colleges offer flexible contract period.
-Please contact each individual college to confirm their contract options.
+Some colleges and apartments offer flexible contract period.
+Please contact Student Accommodation office to confirm contract options.

-- Weekly rates are for 2021 and are expected to change each year.
+Weekly rates are for 2023 and are expected to change each year.
 Rates shown are for full year contracts.
-Single term contracts, if available, might incur a higher weekly charge.
-Please contact provider for details.
+Unfortunately, Single term contracts are currently not available due to high occupancy numbers.
+Please contact Student Accommodation office for more details.

 The contract period is from 4 February to 11 December 2023.